sjsrey/stars/README.rst

 This repo is currently under construction and will eventually become the new home for STARS development.

+The current stable source code resides in `/stars/legacy/win7`

+This can be run using:

+        python -i starsgui.py

+Note that this version should work on the following platforms

+ - Linux
+ - Windows
+ - Mac

 See
 `STARS History and Road Map <https://github.com/sjsrey/stars/blob/master/docs/history.rst>`_ for more information.